doshkenny/CV/README.md

 **CORE COMPETENCIES AND SKILLS**

 ●	Python for Data Analysis\
-●	Data Viz with PowerBI & Tableau\
+●	Data Visualization with PowerBI & Tableau\
 ●	Database Query using SQL\
 ●	Project Management\
 ●	Collaboration and Teamwork Skills\